Justin I: Foreign affairs

 Justin endeavoured to cultivate client states on the borders of the Empire, and avoided any significant warfare until late in his reign.

 In 497 Anastasius had agreed with Theoderic, the Ostrogothic king of Italy, that he would rule Italy as Anastasius' deputy.
 This preserved Italy as nominally a part of the Empire, and neutralised a potentially dangerous neighbour.
 The arrangement suited Theodoric, as the Ostrogoths were a small aristocratic minority in Italy and the blessing of Constantinople helped reconcile the majority of the population to their rule.
-The feelings of the majority of Italians towards the Empire were mixed, as Anastasius was a Monophysite, while they were Chalcedonian.
-The Ostrogoths were Arians, and there was a tendency to consider both them and Monophysites as different breeds of heretics.
+The feelings of the majority of Italians towards the Empire were mixed, as Anastasius was a Miaphysite, while they were Chalcedonian.
+The Ostrogoths were Arians, and there was a tendency to consider both them and Miaphysites as different breeds of heretics.
 With a strongly Chalcedonian emperor on the throne and the Italian-based papacy formally healing the rift the situation became less stable.
 Initially relations were friendly.
 Theodoric's son-in-law Eutharic was appointed consul in Constantinople in 519 and confirmed as Theodoric's heir.
 Eutharic died in 522, by which time Justin's policies, possibly influenced by Justinian, had become more anti-Arian.
 In 526 Theodoric died, leaving Eutharic's ten-year-old son Athalaric as heir to the throne.

 A number of initiatives in respect of neighbouring states were founded on religious motives, and were usually developed by Justinian as he assumed more power towards the end of Justin's reign.
 Kaleb I of Aksum was probably encouraged to aggressively enlarge his empire by Justin.
-Contemporary chronicler John Malalas reported that Byzantine merchants were robbed and killed by the Jewish King of the south Arabian Kingdom of Himyar, causing Kaleb to claim, "You have acted badly because you have killed merchants of the Christian Romans, which is a loss both to myself and my kingdom."
+Contemporary chronicler John Malalas reported that Byzantine merchants were robbed and killed by the Jewish king of the south Arabian kingdom of Himyar, causing Kaleb to claim, "You have acted badly because you have killed merchants of the Christian Romans, which is a loss both to myself and my kingdom."
 Himyar was a client state of the Sassanian Persians, perennial enemies of the Byzantines.
 After Kaleb invaded Himyar around 523, Justin saw what is now Yemen pass from Sassanian control to the rule of an allied Christian state.